 How can you end addiction?Get a call from our experts and find out!

 Barbiturates such as Luminal pack unpredictable, life-threatening withdrawal symptoms like hallucinations, seizures, delirium, and suicidal behavior.
-The first and most effective step in treating your Luminal addiction is to undergo medical detoxification.
+The first and most effective step in phenobarbital addiction treatment is to undergo medical detoxification.

 A medically supervised detox will ensure that Luminal is safely and comfortably removed from your body.
 Once the barbiturate is cleared from your system, you will be carefully monitored by an experienced team of clinicians who will help you determine the next steps of your recovery journey.

-Because addiction is a disorder of the brain, it is essential that the next step of your recovery address the root cause of your addiction.
+Because addiction is a disorder of the brain, it is essential that the next step of your phenobarbital addiction treatment journey addresses the root cause of your addiction.
 For severe cases, a stay at a facility where you can receive therapy and counseling is highly recommended.
 This phase of treatment is referred to as residential treatment.

 A stay at a residential treatment facility typically lasts between 30 days and 90 days.
 However, NIDA recommends that the treatment process take the full 90 days from detox to completion.
 This time frame has been shown to produce the best results.
 If your recovery can be managed while you fulfill family, work, or school obligations, then you will be directed toward an outpatient treatment program.
 In either scenario, you will be linked to a healing community and gain access to an array of treatment modalities, which include: